Updated May 3, 2023

 - It will match the first table of rows with the second table of rows.
 Each row from the first table is matched with the second table.

 - If table1 has an ABC column and table2 has a PQR column, then our resultant table of using cross join is (ABC + PQR).

-- It is used to implement the Cartesian product of two or more columns.
+- To put the Cartesian product of two or more columns into practice.

-- It will not have any matching condition in the join clause to join one or multiple tables.
+- There won’t be any matching conditions in the join clause to join one or more tables.
 It will simply match one column of table1 with one column of table2 by applying the tables’ multiplication condition.

 - It consists of all columns from table1 as well as from table2.
 It will multiply rows from table1 and table2.

 - Suppose we need to illustrate the true condition in the result set.
 Inner join is used.

 - Below is an example of the evaluation of true condition using Inner Join in PostgreSQL cross Join.

 - We cannot use PostgreSQL cross join if both tables have no rows that output we want.
 At this time, we need to stimulate output using full join.